Andrey Andreyevich Andreyev: Early years

 Andrey Andreyevich Andreyev was born in the Sychyovsky Uyezd of the Smolensk Governorate of the Russian Empire to a peasant family.
 He left the village at the age of 13 to work as a dishwasher in Moscow.
-He attended workers' educational courses, and by the time he was 15 had joined a Marxist circle.
+He attended workers' educational courses, and by the time he was 15, he had joined a Marxist circle.
 He joined the Bolsheviks after settling in Petrograd to work in the Putilov arms factory, in 1914.

 During World War I, he worked as a hospital administrator, while carrying on illegal political work.
 He was a member of the Petrograd committee of the Bolsheviks in 1915–16, and one of the organisers of the wave of strikes that preceded the fall of the Tsar.
 After the February revolution, he helped found the Petrograd Metal Workers' Union.
 He was in the crowd that welcomed the Bolshevik leader, Vladimir Lenin on his return from exile in April 1917.
 At the Bolshevik conference that same month, he was one of the younger delegates who backed Lenin's call for a second revolution.